 Jason also emphasises that his sparring partners aren’t just being floppy and submissive.
 He asks them to actually try to escape and defend to show that a technique does work in practise.

 The only caveat is sometimes he’ll give them a bit of space so he’s not actually choking out his poor video demonstration partner.
 This is a situation in which it’s more useful to watch a live roll, something Kit Dale recommends.

-Jason has been doing these videos for decades — and it shows, some of the earlier ones are kind of sketchy video quality — though many old ones have been updated (with more up-to-date quality and also information).
+Jason has been doing these videos for decades — and it shows, some of the earlier ones are kind of sketchy video quality by today’s (and his own later) standards — though many old ones have been updated (with more up-to-date quality and also information).